JeremyLaurenson/smartcar/README.md

 By Jeremy Laurenson
 Please include attribition if you reuse this kernel of code.

+I use this to remind us at 8:30P if the car isnt charged up past 70% and isnt currently charging.

 This is a very bare bones implimentation for someone else to take and run with.
 Smartcar.com allows you to set up a single user license and go query their api (300 times a month) for your car data.
 This, for VW cars, includes battery and charging status.

 To get this working: